Tips for Saving, Freezing, and Reusing Breast Milk

 - Placing your frozen breast milk under lukewarm running water

 When reusing breast milk, never thaw or heat it in your microwave.
 This can create hot spots in your milk that may burn your baby’s sensitive mouth.
 Microwaving may also destroy important nutrients in your breast milk before it even reaches your little one.
+Download our storage guidelines infographic - also available in Spanish - for a convenient printable resource that you can keep on hand, stick on your fridge, or store in your pump bag!

 Additional Tips and Considerations